 Note: once the glue is dry it will not show up as blue.
 It will be clear and produce a shiny finish on the mat.

-Step 3: Use the Glue Stick
+3. Use the ZIG Memory Glue Stick

 Rub the glue stick over the cleaned surface of your Cricut mat.
 Try to make even strokes so you don’t end up with a gloppy mess.
 We didn’t even tape the edges or use Vaseline as some other method suggested.
 Vaseline seemed too messy and taping is too much work.
 It’s super easy to do this and even a beginner will be able to cover the mat with ZIG Memory System glue stick.

-Step 4: Dry the Cricut Mat
+4. Dry the Cricut Mat

 Wait until the glue dries.
 It literally took 2 minutes before the glue was completely dried so it’s pretty fast.
 If you don’t want to wait for the glue to dry, use a hair dryer on a low setting and run it back and forth over the Cricut mat to make the glue dry faster.